jaapo/netpro-project/doc/desc/files.md

 Configuration parameters are
 - `data_location` - path to directory to store server data
+- `min_replicas` - minimum number of replicas of a file to allow

 #### Data files
 File system contents are saved in file called `fs` inside the data directory.
 The file is written when server process exits.
 Server process can also do this periodically while running.
 This file contains a textual record of every file.
 Record fields are separated with a single space character.